jakeEspinosa/ubuntuStartupScript/README.md

 <h2>How to Use</h2>
 Navigate to the directory where this script is stored and run<br>
-"chmod +x ubuntuStartupScript" and then "sudo ./ubuntuStartupScript".<br>
+"chmod +x ubuntuStartupScript.sh" and then "sudo ./ubuntuStartupScript.sh".<br>
 You will need to type in your password as well as have sudoer privileges.

 <h2>Technologies Used</h2>